blimmer/zsh-aws-vault/README.md

 | `com.google.chrome`          | Chrome  | Opens a new private browsing window for the session.
 This allows for multiple profiles to be open simultaneously. |
 | `com.brave.Browser`          | Brave   | Opens a new private browsing window for the session.
 This allows for multiple profiles to be open simultaneously. |

+You can pass arbitrary parameters when launching the browser by setting the optional `AWS_VAULT_PL_BROWSER_LAUNCH_OPTS` environment variable.
+For example, if you wanted to start new `avli` browser windows maximized, you can set `AWS_VAULT_PL_BROWSER_LAUNCH_OPTS="--start-maximized"`.
+Refer to your browser documentation for possible options.

 ### `avsh`

 Create a shell for a given profile.